wangyishen/personalwebsite/content/post/2019_tpwrs_mingjian/index.md

 +++
-title = "[2019/5] Our new paper, entitled \"Robust Time-Varying Synthesis Load Modeling in Distribution Networks Considering Voltage Disturbances\", has been accepted by IEEE Transactions on Power Systems" subtitle = ""
+title = "[2019/5] Our new paper on load modeling, entitled \"Robust Time-Varying Synthesis Load Modeling in Distribution Networks Considering Voltage Disturbances\", has been accepted by IEEE Transactions on Power Systems" subtitle = ""

 date = 2019-05-11T00:00:00